Addiction | 7 min read

 Drug and alcohol addiction is a public health crisis, including the use of illegal drugs, the misuse of prescription drugs, and addiction to legal substances like alcohol and tobacco.
 Regardless of the substance, there are serious risks to our health.
 In 2023 alone, there were an estimated 107,543 overdose deaths in the US.[1]

-Addiction treatment can be effective in overcoming addiction once it occurs, but there are also ways to prevent drug use before it begins.
+Addiction treatment can be effective in overcoming addiction once it occurs, but there are also ways of preventing drug abuse before it begins, or helping someone who’s already struggling.

 Causes of Drug Abuse